eclipse-wakaama/wakaama/README.md

 ## Compiling

-Wakaama is not a library but files to be built with an application.
+Wakaama is a highly configurable library.
+It is built with CMake.
-Wakaama uses CMake >= 3.13.
 Look at examples/server/CMakeLists.txt for an example of how to include it.

-Several preprocessor definitions are supported:
- - LWM2M_SUPPORT_TLV to enable TLV payload support (implicit except for LWM2M 1.1 clients)
- - LWM2M_SUPPORT_JSON to enable JSON payload support (implicit when defining LWM2M_SERVER_MODE)
- - LWM2M_SUPPORT_SENML_JSON to enable SenML JSON payload support (implicit for LWM2M 1.1 or greater when defining LWM2M_SERVER_MODE or LWM2M_BOOTSTRAP_SERVER_MODE)
- - LWM2M_SUPPORT_SENML_CBOR to enable SenML CBOR payload support (implicit for LWM2M 1.1 or greater when defining LWM2M_SERVER_MODE or LWM2M_BOOTSTRAP_SERVER_MODE)
- - LWM2M_OLD_CONTENT_FORMAT_SUPPORT to support the deprecated content format values for TLV and JSON.
+The different settings can be configures with CMake cache variables (e.g. `cmake -DLOG_LEVEL=INFO`).

 ### Mode

 Wakaama supports multiple modes.
-At least one mode needs to be defined with CMAke cache variables.
+At least one mode needs to be defined with CMake cache variables.

 - WAKAAMA_MODE_SERVER to enable LWM2M Server interfaces.
 - WAKAAMA_MODE_BOOTSTRAP_SERVER to enable LWM2M Bootstrap Server interfaces.